Applying Computer Algebra Systems with SAT Solvers to the Williamson Conjecture: The SAT+CAS paradigm

-After the search is completed the auxiliary file will contain all sequences which passed the PSD tests and thus all Williamson sequences will be in this list (verifying a sequence is in fact Williamson can be done using Definition~\ref{def:williamsonsequences}).
+After the search is completed the auxiliary file will contain all sequences that passed the PSD tests and thus all Williamson sequences will be in this list.
+Verifying a sequence is in fact Williamson can be done using Definition~\ref{def:williamsonsequences}.
+(If the PSDs were computed exactly this is not necessary by Corollary~\ref{cor:necpsd} but with floating-point arithmetic there is a slight chance that a PSD test failure was not detected.)
 Note that the clauses learned by this function allow the SAT solver to execute the search significantly faster than would be possible using a brute-force technique.
-As a rough estimate of the benefit, note that there are approximately $2^{n/2}$ possibilities for each member $A$, $B$, $C$, $D$ in a Williamson sequence.
+As a rough estimate of the benefit, note that there are approximately $2^{n/2}$ possibilities for each member $A$, $B$, $C$, $D$ in a set of Williamson sequences.
 If no clauses are learned in steps~2--4 then the SAT solver will examine all $2^{4(n/2)}$ total possibilities.
 Conversely, if a clause is always learned in step~2 then the SAT solver will only need to examine the $2^{n/2}$ possibilities for~$A$.
 Of course, one will not always learn a clause in steps~2\nobreakdash--4 but in practice such a clause is learned quite frequently and this more than makes up for the overhead of computing the PSD values (this accounted for about 20\% of the SAT solver's runtime in our experiments).
-The programmatic approach was essential for the largest orders which we were able to solve; see Table~\ref{tbl:satresults} in Section~\ref{sec:results} for a comparision between the running times of a SAT solver using the CNF and programmatic encodings.
-However, it was much too slow to be able perform the enumeration by itself.
+The programmatic approach was essential for the largest orders that we were able to solve; see Table~\ref{tbl:satresults} in Section~\ref{sec:results} for a comparison between the running times of a SAT solver using the CNF and programmatic encodings.
+However, the programmatic encoding was much too slow to be able perform the enumeration by itself and a more sophisticated enumeration algorithm was required (using the programmatic encoding as a subroutine).